TheHeartmann/SFP_new/blog.md

 ---
 title: Blog
+description: |
+    This is where we'll post news and put the spotlight on specific tracks every so often.
+Information regarding events we may attend, projects we take on, changes to the website etc, can all be found here.
+read_more_text: Do some reading!
 meta_description: Wonder how we approach composing video game music?
 Find news and detailed discussion of tracks right here, at the Sounds for Pixels blog!
 date: 2016-06-02 20:21:00 +02:00
 permalink: "/blog/"